 - Are you giving the focus to things you are passionate about?

-- How can open yourself more to community and spirituality?
+- How can you open yourself more to community and spirituality?

 4. Resiliency Training

-Resilience is your ability to adapt well and recover quickly after stress, adversity, trauma, or tragedy.
-According to the Mayo Clinic, if you have a resilient disposition, you are better able to maintain poise and a healthy level of physical and psychological wellness in the face of life’s challenges.
+“if you have a resilient disposition, you are better able to maintain poise and a healthy level of physical and psychological wellness in the face of life’s challenges.”

-People may describe a spiritual experience as sacred or transcendent or simply a deep sense of aliveness and interconnectedness.
-Finding your purpose can be a great tool in making sure you are healthy both in your mind and body.
+Finding your purpose or your “why” in life can be a great tool in making sure you are healthy both in your mind and body.

 Whether it’s your career or personal life, knowing who you are and what your values are can help to keep you grounded.
 In some cases, it can help you make the right choices when presented with opportunities.